chacematcha/Portfolio/README.md

 Kodic De Guzman our physics 1 and 2 instructor and Mr. Julius Faustino our CFPROG instructor asked us to create a project using Arduino for our exhibit.
-It was pur first project, so at first, I felt nervous and challenge because I don't have any idea to build a project involving both programming and electronics.
+It was our first project in second semester,so at first, I felt nervous and challenge because I don't have any idea to build a project involving both programming and electronics.
 We spent many days to do our project, we do testing and fixing errors
-There were times when our project did not work properly,but our leader did not give up and tried his best so that we could present something during exhibit.
+There were times when our project did not work properly, but our leader Renie did not give up and tried his best so that we could present something during exhibit.
 Through hard work, we successfully finished our project and presented